garygml/persona5_calculator/README.md

 This calculator assumes that you own all DLC persona by default (you can change which DLC persona you own [here](https://chinhodado.github.io/persona5_calculator/#/setting)).
 It also assumes that when you do a rare fusion your persona is at the base level, so please keep that in mind if you don't get the same result as shown.

-### Note on fusion with Judgement arcana
+### Note on fusion with 审判 arcana

-According to the [official guide](http://atlus.com/persona5/manual/ps4/?pid=50) a fusion between a persona of the Judgement arcana and another persona of the Justice/Strength/Chariot/Death arcana is possible, but this is actually not the case in game.
+According to the [official guide](http://atlus.com/persona5/manual/ps4/?pid=50) a fusion between a persona of the 审判 arcana and another persona of the 正义/力量/战车/死神 arcana is possible, but this is actually not the case in game.

 ### Credits